fransimo/vagrant-qa-automation-development-environment/README.md

   -  groovy
   -  es and en languajes packs

-Base image is:
+Context:
-  *vagrant init bento/ubuntu-16.04*
+  -  Base image is *vagrant init bento/ubuntu-16.04*

-Pre:
   -  Image is optimized for Virtual Box, but not restricted to
   -  Make sure ssh and VBox are in path
   -  Default configuration for VM es 4G RAM, 4 core, bidireccional clipboard, active GUI